gabeiglio/gabeiglio.github.io/_posts/dynamic_array_c/2021-10-26-dynamic-array-c.md

 ## The Solution

-The solution surpeisingly is quite simple, we need to create an object that mimics some of the properties that a dynamic array has, we need to keep track of the **capacity** (how many items can it holds until it fills up), the **count** (currently in use slots in the array) and lastly the actual **array** which will be a pointer to the first item of the array.
+The solution surprisingly is quite simple, we need to create an object that mimics some of the properties that a dynamic array has, we need to keep track of the **capacity** (how many items can it hold until it fills up), the **count** (currently in use slots in the array) and lastly the actual **array** which will be a pointer to the first item of the array.